Hendra

 An assessment of population growth drivers in Hendra reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Hendra's population is around 5,180 as of November 2025.
-This reflects an increase from 4,949 people reported in the 2021 Census, representing a growth of 231 people (4.7%).
-The change is inferred from ABS data showing an estimated resident population of 5,178 in June 2024 and an additional 21 validated new addresses since the Census date.
-This results in a population density ratio of 1,925 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Hendra's population, as of February 2026, is approximately 5,186 people.
+This figure represents an increase from the 4,949 people recorded in the 2021 Census, marking a rise of 237 individuals (a 4.8% growth).
+The estimated resident population of 5,178 from the ABS as of June 2024, combined with 19 validated new addresses since the Census date, supports this increase.
+This results in a population density ratio of 1,927 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
 Natural growth contributed approximately 57.1% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered or years post-2032, Queensland State Government's SA2 area projections are used, based on 2021 data and released in 2023.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
-Looking ahead, demographic trends indicate a projected decline in overall population by 137 persons to 2041.
-However, specific age cohorts are expected to grow, notably the 75 to 84 age group with an anticipated increase of 142 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Projected demographic shifts indicate a decline in overall population over this period.
+According to this methodology, Hendra's population is expected to decrease by 137 persons by 2041.
+However, growth across specific age cohorts is anticipated, notably the 75 to 84 age group, which is projected to grow by 142 people.

 Frequently Asked Questions - Population